S1MB10T1C/Contact-Form-Spam-Bot/README.md

 driver.switch_to.window(new_window_handle)
 ##
 ### ⚠ USE AT YOUR OWN RISK.
-### ⚠ IT IS NOT RECOMMENDED TO USE THIS ON OTHERS WITHOUT THEIR PERMISSION.
+### ⚠ IT IS NOT RECOMMENDED TO USE THIS ON WEBSITES YOU ARE NOT THE OWNER OF.
 ### ⚠ YOU ARE RESPONSIBLE FOR YOUR OWN ACTIONS WHEN USING THIS program.

 # How to use: